Posted on June 12, 2015 by KC Gonzalez

 “It just seems there’s more falsification going on, more applicants that misrepresent themselves,” he said.

-Cardy wanted to know how employers dealt with applicants lying on small things, like strengths and weaknesses, and how they faced bigger lies such as degrees and experience.
+Cardy wanted to know how employers dealt with applicants lying about small things, like strengths and weaknesses, and how they faced bigger lies such as degrees and experience.

 What Cardy has found is that potential employers are much more likely to dismiss lies if the candidate is likable.
 It’s similar, he said, to when a liked employee is given a pass for a mistake, whereas a disliked employee is more likely to face blame and repercussions.
 The same goes for praise—a liked employee will receive accolades for their hard work, while a disliked employee will not, as others assume that person isn’t really responsible for their own hard work.